camoverride/translate_bot/README.md

 The bot listens to your speech and repeats it back, translated into a new language.

 To switch languages, simply say "translate Chinese."
 A full list of languages is in `gtts_lang_codes.py`

+Say: "silent", "stop", "quiet", or "turn off" to quiet the transcription.
+Say: "active", "start", "speak to me", or "turn on" to start the transcription.